ChandraCXC/iris/README.md

 To install Iris in a new environment:
 ````
-$ conda create -n iris3 -c cxc iris
+$ conda create -n iris3 -c cxc -c sherpa iris=3.0b1
 ````

-The `-c https://...` is not necessary if you have already the CXC channel listed in your `$HOME/.condarc` file.
+The `-c cxc -c sherpa` is not necessary if you have already these CXC channels listed in your `$HOME/.condarc` file.

 # Source Build